-- Alert Address.
-If the Alert Administrator option is selected, enter an address in which you want to receive e-mail messages with details about infected files. - Save.
+Alert Address.
+If the Alert Administrator option is selected, enter an address in which you want to receive e-mail messages with details about infected files.

+Save.
 Click Save to save your settings.
 An "Update Successful" message and the time of the update appear.

-Overview of IMail AntiVirus (Symantec) (on page 214)
+Overview of IMail Anti-virus powered by SymantecTM (on page 280)

-Overview of IMail Anti-Virus (Symantec)
+Overview of IMail Anti-virus powered by Symantec